satansdeer/satansdeer.github.com/content/legacy-posts/react-modal-window/index.md

 ➜ webpack
 ```

 Now put add this line in your layout.
-I don't know maybe in your footer or just in the bottom of your `_layouts/default.html`:
+I don't know maybe in your footer or in the bottom of your `_layouts/default.html`:

 ```html
 <script type="text/javascript" src="/assets/javascripts/bundle.js" charset="utf-8"></script>